brys0/brys0/README.md

 ### Bio 🍁

 Hey!
 I work in primarly large API system with cache systems so backend development

 > If you can't tell already i'm bad at introductions

-#### Also my stats aren't great I mostly upload to github with major changes in one commit not seperate commits, Sorry!
+#### Also my stats aren't great I mostly upload to github with maaor changes in one commit not seperate commits, Sorry!